stcdan2x/Mireille-Webstore/README.md

 # Mireille-Webstore
-Using routers and components in vanilla JS to create an online store
+Using routers and components in vanilla Javascript to create an online store